humbleRumble/optiCSS/README.md

 #optiCSS
 (read: eye-pleasing)

-This script when included in an HTML document which includes any declared styles (excluding those set by `style=""`) will output an optimized stylesheet to the console.
+This script when included in an HTML document which includes any declared styles (excluding those set by `style=""`) will output an optimized stylesheet to the page.
 The script uses the following methods...

 1. Ignore any `@` rules to leave responsive styles as is.
 2. Separate the rules into single selector rules so we can test for inheritance later on.